john-wd/scm-frontend/README.md

 $ npm run build
 ```

+The compiled webside will be stored in a root `./dist` folder ready to be put in your webhost.
+Be sure to forward all `/*` paths to the main generated index.html because Angular routes everything for you.

-and if you have AWS cli configured in your machine, you can run
+If you have AWS cli configured in your machine, you can run

 ```sh
 $ npm run deploy